IlijaTrifke/vehicle-backend/README.md

 ## 📄 Notes

 - The application scope strictly follows the **Create, Read, and Delete** requirements defined in the specification.
+- **Update operation** was added as an additional feature beyond the original requirements.
-- Features such as authentication, update operations, or persistent storage were **excluded by design** to align with the project scope.
+- Features such as authentication or persistent storage were **excluded by design** to align with the project scope.
 - Some additional improvements were made for code quality and developer experience.

 ---